 An outside firm also brings objectivity and independence to the process that internal staff cannot.
 In-depth interviews with the management team are essential to glean the “story behind the numbers,” establish credibility around projections and generate transparency that may otherwise be lacking in closely held firms.
 In addition to value, a valuation firm also considers the transaction as a whole – analyzing interest rates, synthetic equity and overall deal structure.

-While many appraisers can complete ESOP work, there are complex rules and regulations related to ESOPs that specialists are well versed in, while bringing a demonstrated commitment to ethics and professional standards.
+While many appraisers can complete ESOP work, there are complex rules and regulations related to ESOPs in which specialists are well versed, while bringing a demonstrated commitment to ethics and professional standards.

 Insurance coverage